beatrixwashere/scrabtas/lua/_info.md

 (all instructions are contained within the script)

+`autosearch.lua`

+function: automatically finds the addresses for xypos and xypix

+stability: 3/5

+version: v.01.01

+upcoming: xyspd search

 `rtdist.lua`

 function: shows the distance between a room transition in all directions

 stability: 5/5

-`autosearch.lua`

-function: automatically finds the addresses for xypos and xypix

-stability: 3/5
+version: v.01.01

+upcoming: ingame address input